OXID-eSales/examples-module/README.md

 ## Branch compatibility

+* b-7.4.x branch and v2.x releases - compatible with OXID eShop compilation 7.4.x and the respective branch
 * b-7.3.x branch and v1.x releases - compatible with OXID eShop compilation 7.3.x and the respective branch

 ## The Idea